rundeck/rundeck/docs/en/api/rundeck-api.md

 ### Project Archive Export ###

 Export a zip archive of the project.
 Requires `export` authorization for the project.
+Performs the export synchronously.
+(See [Project Archive Export Async][/api/V/project/[PROJECT]/export/async] for asynchronous export.)

     GET /api/11/project/[PROJECT]/export